Montiey/BozoidJS/README.md

 }
 ```

-* add `private/googleCSE.json`
+* add `private/googleCSE.json` (optional, but image search won't work)

 ```
 {
-	"id": "<id of the CSE image search engine to use>", "key": "<your CSE client key to identify this bot/user>" }
+	"id": "<id of the CSE image search engine to use>", "key": "<your CSE client key, to identify this bot/user>" }